-He and his family attended Galilee Episcopal Church in Virginia Beach, starting in tough, ambitious, a Patriot, a leader and a problem solver.
-He often had a servant the late 1960's. heart.
+He was a loving husband, father, grandfather and great-grandfather (known as Granddaddy).
+He was courageous, tough, ambitious, a Patriot, a leader and a problem solver.
+He often had a servant heart.
 He traveled to many parts of the world while in the Navy.
 He continued to travel, mostly to England, in retirement.

 Forrest P. Anderson entered the Naval Academy in 1949 and graduated in 1953.
 He retired from the Navy in 1981 with the rank of Captain.
 During his time in the Navy, he served at 12 different duty stations in Florida, Virginia, California, Hawaii and Italy.
-He flew over 200 combat missions, in Vietnam, as a Fighter Pilot
+He flew over 200 combat missions, in Vietnam, as a Fighter Pilot primarily flying the F4-Phantom.
+He was Commanding Officer of Fighter Squadron VF 213, USS Spiegel Grove LSD 32 and the USS Oriskany CVA 34 Aircraft Carrier.
+The Spiegel Grove and Oriskany now serve as artificial reefs off the coast of Florida.